machado144/Express-FoodList/README.md

 - Make sure that the mongoDB is already running
 - Execute "npm run start" (To run normally with an empty database)
 - Execute "npm run start_qa" (To run an environment with some random seeds generated)
+- You can see the API documentation by visiting "localhost:8081/api-docs/swagger"